Database Partitioning in System Design

 There are several scenarios when partitioning data can be beneficial:

-• When tables are too large to fit in memory.
+• When data is too large to fit in the existing database.

-• When new data is added or updated on a daily basis, such as a table containing historical data where only the current month's data is updated and the other 11 months' data are read-only.
+• When new data is added on a daily basis like a table containing historical data where only the current month's data is updated and the other 11 months' data are read-only.
+In other words, when historical data is queried less frequently than recent data, we can use partitioning to separate older data into different partitions.
+This will improve query performance because now queries can be targeted to specific partitions based on the time range.

 However, not all cases require data partitioning.
-It is important to carefully consider the specific needs of the system before deciding whether or not to use partitioning.
+So it is important to carefully analyse the specific needs of the system before deciding whether or not to use partitioning.

 Why do we need data partitioning?

-Improved Availability: By partitioning the database, we can ensure the high availability of our application.
-Individual partitions can be managed independently, so if one partition becomes unavailable, the other partitions can still execute database queries successfully.
-This helps to avoid a single point of failure for the entire dataset and increases the overall availability of the service.
+• By partitioning the database, we can ensure high availability.
+Here individual partitions can be managed independently, so if one partition becomes unavailable, the other partitions can still execute database queries.
+This will avoid a single point of failure for the entire dataset.

-Note: Keeping data in different partitions helps the database administrator do backup and recovery operations on each partition, independent of the other partitions.
-This could allow the active partition of the database to be made available sooner so access to the system can continue while the inactive data is still being restored.
+• Keeping data in different partitions helps the database administrator do backup and recovery operations on each partition, independent of the other partitions.
+This could allow the active partition to be made available sooner so access to the system can continue while the inactive data is still being restored.

-Improved Scalability: Every hardware has certain capacity limitations.
-As traffic increases, the performance of the service can decrease.
-Data partitioning allows us to scale out the service by distributing the data across multiple partitions, removing any limitations on scalability.
+• As traffic increases, the performance of the service can decrease.
+So data partitioning helps us to scale out the service and remove any limitations on scalability.

-Improved Security: Data partitioning can also improve security by storing sensitive and non-sensitive data in different partitions.
-This allows for better management and increased security for sensitive data.
+• We can improve security by storing sensitive and non-sensitive data in different partitions.

-Improved Data Manageability: Data partitioning divides tables and indexes into smaller, more manageable units.
-This "divide and conquer" approach to data management allows for easier maintenance of particular table partitions.
+• Data partitioning divides tables and indexes into smaller, more manageable units.
+So this "divide and conquer" approach of data management helps us simplify the maintenance of particular table partitions.

 Data Partitioning Methods